-- 8 small dried scallops (optional)
+- 8 small dried scallops or 2 tablespoons of dried shrimp (optional)

 Turnip Cake Batter

-Preparing the Turnip & Dried Scallops
+(Optional) Reconstituting the Dried Scallops

 - Once the turnip has all been cut, add it to a bowl and add 1 teaspoon of salt and massage it into the turnip.
 Give it a few good squeezes, you want to work the salt into the turnip to draw out the water and to soften the turnip so that it is pliable in the batter.